pLabarta/dcrwebcomic/07 - Atomic Swaps/dcr_comic_7_script_en.md

 **Atomic** **Swaps** are **trustless cross-chain transactions**.
 How do they work?

-They ensure both users get their funds by using two time-locked contracts that require the same secret, but different signatures to be redeemed.
+They ensure that one participant cannot steal the other's funds by using two time-locked contracts that require the same secret, but different signatures to be redeemed.

 02